gupta1208samridhi/AUtoConnect/README.md

 9. [Contact](#contact)
 10. [Acknowledgments](#acknowledgments)

+## Overview
+AutoConnect is an Intelligent Process Automation (IPA) solution designed to automate repetitive and time-consuming business processes such as data entry, document processing, and customer service interactions.
+By leveraging AI technologieslike OCR, NLP, and RPA, AutoMate helps businesses improve efficiency, reduce errors, and scale operations seamlessly.

 ---

-## =Overview**
-**AutoMate** is an **Intelligent Process Automation (IPA)** solution designed to automate repetitive and time-consuming business processes such as **data entry**, **document processing**, and **customer service interactions**.
-By leveraging **AI technologies** like OCR, NLP, and RPA, AutoMate helps businesses improve efficiency, reduce errors, and scale operations seamlessly.

----

 ## Features
-- Automated Data Entry**: Extract and input data from forms, invoices, and emails using OCR and NLP.
+- Automated Data Entry: Extract and input data from forms, invoices, and emails using OCR and NLP.
-- Document Processing**: Automatically classify and extract key information from documents like contracts and reports.
+- Document Processing: Automatically classify and extract key information from documents like contracts and reports.
-- AI Chatbots**: Handle routine customer queries with NLP-powered chatbots.
+- AI Chatbots: Handle routine customer queries with NLP-powered chatbots.
-- Workflow Automation**: Automate end-to-end business processes using RPA.
+- Workflow Automation: Automate end-to-end business processes using RPA.
-- Data Validation**: Ensure accuracy with rule-based and ML-based validation.
+- Data Validation: Ensure accuracy with rule-based and ML-based validation.
-- Monitoring Dashboard**: Track system performance and process completion rates in real-time.
+- Monitoring Dashboard: Track system performance and process completion rates in real-time.

 ---